betc/FieldReporter/README.md

 # FieldReporter - Language Learning with Anki Automated

 ### Forked Changes
-* Add support for furigana readings with brackets.
+* Add support for furigana readings with brackets or ruby text.
 Eg. 読[よ]む

 ### Original